-COOPERATIVE WORK EXPERIENCE is full-time off-campus paid employment that enhances students' degree program by relating theory to practice and applying what they have learned in the classroom to real-life workplace scenarios.
+COOPERATIVE WORK EXPERIENCE is on-orfull-time off-campus paid employment that enhances students' degree program by relating theory to practice and applying what they have learned in the classroom to real-life workplace scenarios.
 This process of "learning by doing" increases student motivation and employability after graduation and maximizes student growth and development.
 Through a co-op experience, students explore career and academic options, test career choices, increase professional skills and earn money to contribute to educational expenses.
 Cooperative education experiences are highly desired, selective and in the student's chosen field.
+It augments formal classroom instruction.
+The experience is coordinated by a Kent State faculty member who visits the job site for a conference with the students and supervisor at least once during the semester, and assigns the course grade to the student after appropriate consultation with the supervisor/employer.

-No credit awarded; students are expected to be working full time; however, students enrolled in COOP 20092 are designated and reported as full time, with access to all student services and resources during the co-op semester.
+One credit hour is awarded for a minimum 10 clock hours in a standard week of a 15 week semester, or for a minimum 150 clock hours in a semesterNo credit awarded; students are expected to be working full time; however, students enrolled in COOP 20092 are designated and reported as full time, with access to all student services and resources during the co-op semester.